Most disease causing bacteria, including Escherichia coli (pictured here) need iron to proliferate. Photo: NIAID.

 Sengupta agreed.
 “Even the SARS-CoV-2 virus is an RNA virus about which we still don’t know much.
 On the other hand, we know a fair bit about RNA. … Whether we know enough to effectively manipulate them is a different question altogether.”

-Renuka Kulkarni is a science writer based in Pune, India, and is currently pursuing a PhD in political ecology.
+By Renuka Kulkarni, a science writer based in Pune, India, currently pursuing a PhD in political ecology.